Frequently Asked Questions

 No, all safaris must be booked before you arrive in Tanzania.
 We recommend at least six months.
 It is difficult to find safari lodging if you do not book in advance.

-If someone cannot continue, one of the guides will go down with that person while the rest of the party continues.
+If someone cannot continue climbing, due to illness or injury, one of the guides will go down with that person while the rest of the party continues.
+That is why we have a 2-to-1 client-to-guide ratio.

 There are no showers on the mountain.
 All water is carried from the water source to the camp and treated.
 We recommend bringing wet wipes if you like to clean up.
 We also provide warm water for you to wash your hands and face.